Robust Permutation Tests in Linear Instrumental Variables Regression: Abstract

 \section{Abstract}

-This paper develops permutation versions of identification-robust tests in linear instrumental variables (IV) regression.
+This paper develops permutation versions of identification-robust tests in linear instrumental variables regression.
 Unlike the existing randomization and rank-based tests in which independence between the instruments and the error terms is assumed, the permutation Anderson-Rubin (AR), Lagrange Multiplier (LM) and Conditional Likelihood Ratio (CLR) tests are asymptotically similar and robust to conditional heteroskedasticity under standard exclusion restriction i.e. the orthogonality between the instruments and the error terms.
 Moreover, when the instruments are independent of the structural error term, the permutation AR tests are exact, hence robust to heavy tails.
 As such, these tests share the strengths of the rank-based tests and the wild bootstrap AR tests.
-Numerical illustrations corroborate the theoretical results. \begin{description} \item[Keywords:] Anderson-Rubin statistic, Asymptotic validity, Conditional likelihood ratio statistic, Exact test, Heteroskedasticity, Identification, Lagrange Multiplier statistic, Permutation test, Randomization test \end{description}
+Numerical illustrations corroborate the theoretical results.